Loading

 Quadruped robot

-Four-legged platform, step climbing, dynamic balancing, sensor payload capacity
+Four legged platform, step climbing, dynamic balancing, sensor payload capacity

 Flat terrain locomotion baseline Isaac Sim ROS 2 Nav2